 The University of Sydney program has the benefit of a purpose-built laboratory facility thanks to the generosity of Sir William Tyree.
 The Tyree laboratory (due for completion in 2009) will enable students to work on industrial standard equipment rather than software simulations, closing the gap between theory and real-world practice.

-Full descriptions of degrees and specific content of units of study can be found in our handbook and at View Course Information
+Full descriptions of degrees and specific content of units of study can be found at View Course Information

 Why do Power Engineering?

 With the growing realisation of the detrimental implications of climate change to our future, water and energy have been critical global issues.
 Any modern civilisation and associated socioeconomic activities, such as transportation, manufacturing, industrial processes and automation, to name just few, depend heavily upon the availability of electrical energy generated with sustainable technologies which most take for granted.

 The deregulation of the power industry in many developed countries including Australia, has increased the demand for high quality electrical power and more efficient use of electrical energy.